The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/white-mage-guide.md

 ---
 - Basic formatting has been done
 - Images need to be added for rotations
-  - Will create graphics for them
-- Needs a bit of overhaul - lots of links to SaltedXIV still in here, particularly at the end.
+- Needs a bit of overhaul
 - Unsure what to do with regards to tooltips
    - Have added screenshots of tooltips to show how the guide was intended; not sure if I should continue with screenshots, or if the API can be pulled directly?
 (I have 0 API experience!)